zianxiao/zianxiao.github.io/index.md

 ## Hello!
 This is Zian Xiao（肖子安）!

 ### News
-:tada: congratulations! :tada: Xiao Zian won the **Outstanding Student Paper Award** at the 38th IEEE MEMS (International Conference on Micro Electro Mechanical Systems), 2025, in Kaohsiung, Taiwan, for his paper titled ‘Edge-Computing Enabled Si Photonics Multimodal Sensor with Integrated Photonic Convolutional Processor.’
+ congratulations!
+Xiao Zian won the **Outstanding Student Paper Award** at the 38th IEEE MEMS (International Conference on Micro Electro Mechanical Systems), 2025, in Kaohsiung, Taiwan, for his paper titled ‘Edge-Computing Enabled Si Photonics Multimodal Sensor with Integrated Photonic Convolutional Processor.’
 His work was selected from over 700 submissions.

 I am currentlya Ph.D. student in Electrical and Computer Engineering at the Center for Intelligence Sensor and MEMS within [National University of Singapore](https://www.ece.nus.edu.sg/stfpage/elelc/home.html) and supervised by Prof. Chengkuo Lee.
 In the meantime, I am also an attached student at IME, supervised by Dr. Bowei Dong.